ai-learning-space/sql-expert/Data Selection (Part 1)/Operator LIKE.md

 WHERE progress LIKE '3!%' ESCAPE '!';
 ```

-If we did not escape the wildcard character, the selection would include everything starting with 3.
+If we didn't escape the wildcard character, the selection would include everything starting with 3.